Blind Willie McTell (song): In live performance

 "Blind Willie McTell" was a concert staple for the Band throughout the 1990s.
 They also recorded it for their 1993 album Jericho.
 Dylan later claimed in a Rolling Stone interview that hearing the Band's version of the song inspired him to begin performing it at his own concerts:

 Dylan can't possibly be sorry that the world has had the benefit of hearing, for instance, "Blind Willie McTell", – an outtake from 1983's Infidels that has subsequently risen as high in most people's Dylan pantheon as a song can rise, and that he himself has played live since.
 Can he?
 Bob Dylan – "I started playing it live because I heard the Band doing it.
 Most likely it was a demo, probably showing the musicians how it should go.
 It was never developed fully, I never got around to completing it.
 There wouldn't have been any other reason for leaving it off the record.
 It's like taking a painting by Monet or Picasso – goin' to his house and lookin' at a half-finished painting and grabbing it and selling it to people who are 'Picasso fans.'"

 According to his official website, Dylan performed the song 226 times on the Never Ending Tour between 1997 and 2017.
 An August 17, 1997 concert performance appeared on various releases of his "Love Sick" single in June 1998.
 Dylan also performed a version of the song, hailed as "absolutely stellar" by Rolling Stone, for a televised tribute to Martin Scorsese at the Critics' Choice Movie Awards in 2012.

 Other versions

 Two different full-band versions from the Infidels sessions in 1983 were officially released in 2021, one on The Bootleg Series Vol. 16: Springtime in New York 1980–1985, and another on a vinyl single released by Third Man Records.

-Notable covers
+Covers

-This song has been covered by various artists, including: the Band, Chrissie Hynde and Mick Taylor.
+This song has been covered by dozens of artists, including: The Band, Lucinda Williams, Chrissie Hynde, Mick Taylor and The Dream Syndicate.